 As I turned to navigate back up the slope, my Olympus 9 – 18mm ultra wide angle lens fell out of my pocket.
 We watched in horror as the lens slowly rolled 20 feet down the muddy slope.
 I carefully retrieved the lens but it was completely covered in mud and wet slimy clay.

 But, I was able to completely clean the lens and have it fully functional for the next day’s photography.

-Here are some tips for cleaning a lens that is covered in mud.
+Tips for cleaning a lens that is covered in mud

 - Carefully, remove as much of the exterior mud as you can.
 Use a moist (not wet) paper towel or cloth.
 I used my drinking water to moisten the paper towel.
 Let it dry.
 Do not remove the front or rear lens cap, or extend the telephoto.
 This will allow mud / dirt to get inside the lens.